Best practices to secure and manage workloads migrated to Azure

-- Access to security reports depends on your Azure AD license.
-In Free and Basic, you get a list of risky users and sign-ins.
-In Premium 1 and Premium 2 editions you get underlying event information.
+Access to security reports depends on your Azure AD license.
+With the free and basic licenses, you get a list of risky users and sign-ins.
+With the premium licenses, you get underlying event information.

-- Make it a common practice to review the logs or integrate your security information and event management (SIEM) tools to automatically review abnormalities.
-If you're not using Premium 1 or 2, you'll need to do a lot of analysis yourself or using your SIEM system.
+Make it a common practice to review the logs, or integrate your security information and event management (SIEM) tools to automatically review abnormalities.
+If you're not using a premium license, you'll need to do a lot of analysis yourself, or by using your SIEM system.
 Analysis includes looking for risky sign-ins and events, and other user attack patterns.

 - Learn about Azure AD activity logs in Azure Monitor.

 - Learn how to audit activity reports in the Azure AD portal.

 Azure provides other security features that provide advanced security options.
 Note that some of the following best practices require add-on licenses and premium options.

 - Implement Azure AD administrative units (AU).
 Delegating administrative duties to support staff can be tricky with just basic Azure access control.
 Giving support staff access to administer all the groups in Azure AD might not be the ideal approach for organizational security.
 Using AU allows you to segregate Azure resources into containers in a similar way to on-premises organizational units (OU).
 To use AU, the AU admin must have a premium Azure AD license.
 For more information, see Administrative units management in Azure Active Directory.